amcginlay/eks-demos/doc/15-aws-load-balancer-controller/README.md

 The EKS implementation of this creates one AWS Classic Load Balancer (CLB) per service.
 Whilst this provides a working solution it is not best suited for modern deployments built upon VPC infrastructure and is not as configurable as you may expect.
 It would be preferable to support multiple deployments from a single load balancer but this is a requirement which the CLB cannot satisfy.
-For this reason we recommend using the [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).
+For this reason it is recommended to use the [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).
 This controller supports the use of [AWS Application Load Balancers (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) and [Network Load Balancers (NLB)](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/) which are the preferred modern solutions.

-The AWS Load Balancer Controller does not come installed as standard on EKS clusters so we need to follow the documented installation instructions which are presented in short form below.
+The AWS Load Balancer Controller does not come installed as standard on EKS clusters so you need to follow the documented installation instructions which are presented in short form below.
-These instructions install the deployment using `helm` - a package manager for Kubernetes that we will cover in a later section.
+These instructions install the deployment using `helm` - a package manager for Kubernetes that will be covered in a later section.
 This section assumes that the OIDC provider of your cluster has been registered for use with IAM.
 This is the case as you previously set `withOIDC: true` in the cluster config YAML file, but check out [this link](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) if you need help re-applying the setting.